 Inducted 2012

-Played 182 games with Melbourne and St. Kilda in VFL/AFL.
-Acted as fitness adviser, skills coach, injury rehabilitation adviser and psychologist for various AFL clubs, as well as a statistician and a football commentator; much advocacy work for youth involvement in sport, particularly in East Timor in recent years.
+Doctor Paul Callery, a graduate of 1968, played a total of 182 games for Melbourne and St Kilda in the VFL/AFL.
+He has also served as a fitness adviser, skills coach, injury rehabilitation adviser, and psychologist for various AFL clubs.
+Additionally, he has worked as a statistician and football commentator.
+Dr. Callery has been actively involved in advocacy work for youth involvement in sports, especially in East Timor in recent years.

 Father Tom Sheeran (Class of 1952)